Physical Review E

 Physical Review E is a peer-reviewed, scientific journal, published monthly by the American Physical Society.
 The main field of interest is collective phenomena of many-body systems.
-It is currently edited by Uwe C. Täuber.
+It is edited by Dario Corradini as of December 2024.
 While original research content requires subscription, editorials, news, and other non-research content is openly accessible.

 Scope

 Although the focus of this journal is many-body phenomena, the broad scope of the journal includes quantum chaos, soft matter physics, classical chaos, biological physics and granular materials.

 Also emphasized are statistical physics, equilibrium and transport properties of fluids, liquid crystals, complex fluids, polymers, chaos, fluid dynamics, plasma physics, classical physics, and computational physics.